aaronbembenek/making-formulog-fast/artifact/README.md

 In the subsection "Trying Out Our Formulog Extensions" below we discuss how you can try out our different Formulog extensions for yourself.

-In what follows, we discuss each of our extensions in turn.
+In what follows, we discuss each of our extensions in turn, as well as the reusability of our experimental infrastructure.

 ### Compiler from Formulog to Off-the-Shelf Soufflé